DotCamp/ultimate-blocks-legacy/readme.txt

 **Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Right now we have 5 blocks.
+Right now we have 7 blocks.

 * Call to Action Block
+  - Add a nice call to action box with a button.
+Encourage users to take action, engage more.
+You can customize everything in the block.
+* Number Box Block
+  - Lets you add numbered boxes.
+Enlist steps of any procedures or features, characteristics, benefits of products or services.
+3 columns options.
+* Feature Box Block
+  - Add boxes with images.
+Highlight the features of any product or service.
+3 columns options.
 * Testimonial Block
+  - Nice, simple testimonial box with option to add image, name, role of the testimonial author.
 * Notification Box Block
+  - Highlight important information in your posts/pages.
+Comes in three different designs.
 * Divider Block
+  - Add custom divider between your blocks.
+Customize the color, size, everything.
-* Spacer
+* Spacer Block
+  - Add more space between your blocks with this insanely easy to use block.

 We are continuously working on new blocks.
+If you have any block ideas, let us know.
+We are on [Twitter](https://twitter.com/Ultimate_Blocks).

 Check out [GitHub repository](https://github.com/imtiazrayhan/Ultimate-Blocks), if you find any problem create an issue there.